 In addition, the macrophage also places a small peptide (antigen) of the pathogen onto the MHC molecule.
-This allows for other immune cells (particularly T lymphocytes that carry CD4 glycoproteins) to identify and bind onto these antigens in order to initiate an immune response (releasing appropriate chemicals and activating B cells to action).
+This allows for other immune cells (particularly T lymphocytes that carry CD4 glycoproteins) to identify and bind onto these antigens in order to initiate an immune response by releasing appropriate chemicals and activating B cells to action.

 Therefore, in addition to simply actively destroying pathogens through phagocytosis, macrophages also serve to stimulate other immune cells to action.
 For this reason, they are involved in both innate and adaptive immune systems.

 As is the case with macrophages, dendritic cells are also differentiated monocytes in tissue.
 They, like macrophages, are also capable of phagocytosis.
 They primarily function as antigen-presenting cells and are thus commonly referred to as professional antigen-presenting cells.

 For the most apart, dendritic cells are commonly found in areas of the body that are closer to the external environment.
 As such, they are more likely to be found on the skin and lungs among other tissues.

 In these areas, dendritic cells are well situated to interact with various pathogens invading the body.
 Here, they capture and phagocytose the pathogen which allows lysosomes to break them down.
 As with macrophages, a small peptide of the pathogen is then expressed on the MHC complex.

 Dendritic cells are also motile which is a great advantage given that they are able to migrate to various tissue such as the spleen where they present the antigen to other immune cells thus activating them to respond appropriately.